Voter Registration Qualifications

 Note: This form will change the status of your voter registration from active; however, it will not exempt your information from public records.

-If I have citizenship in the U.S. and another country, can I still register to vote?
+Can I register to vote if I have citizenship in the U.S. and another country?

-Yes, as long as you are a U.S. citizen and satisfy the other requirements for registration.
+Yes, if you are a U.S. citizen and satisfy the other requirements for registration.

 Can I register to vote if I am homeless?